mariovagomarzal/cookiecutter-dotfiles/{{cookiecutter.project_slug}}/README.md

 # [{{ cookiecutter.author }}](https://github.com/{{ cookiecutter.github_username }})'s dotfiles

+This dotfiles repository was created using the [cookiecutter-dotfiles v0.2.0](https://github.com/mariovagomarzal/cookiecutter-dotfiles/releases/tag/0.2.0) template.

 ## Setup
 To setup the dotfiles, run the following command in the terminal: